Harut20024/full-stack-website/README.md

 3. Install dependencies using `npm install`.
 4. Run the project using `npm run dev`.
 5. Access the website in your browser at `http://localhost:3000`.

+## CRUD Operations for Comments
+- As an user, you can perform CRUD operations on comments:

+1. Create Comment: Add new comments and provide valuable feedback.
+2. Read Comment: View comments.
+3. Update Comment: Edit comments to correct errors or provide additional information.
+4. Delete Comment: as Admin you can remove inappropriate or irrelevant comments.

 ## Usage